Spooky Savings Sale

 The Sleep Geek's glasses

-James says a lukewarm shower before bed can help you feel cooler at bedtime.
+James says a lukewarm shower before bed can help you feel cooler at bedtime14.
 Similarly, filling a hot water bottle with lukewarm water and resting your feet on it will raise your core temperature slightly so you can feel the benefit when it drops.

 And if you don’t have a hot water bottle, why not put your bare feet in a bowl of lukewarm water.